 The registered shares of VIB Vermögen AG are categorised as equity.
 Expenses directly connected with the issue of new shares are deducted directly in equity from the issue proceeds after deducting income tax.
-The share premium account, retained earnings, the Group's profit carried forward and the interests of noncontrolling shareholders are also allocated to equity.
+The share premium account, retained earnings, the Group's profit carried forward and the interests of non-controlling shareholders are also allocated to equity.

-Consolidated income statement (IFRS) Consolidated statement of comprehensive income (IFRS)

-Consolidated statement of changes in equity (IFPS

-Notes to the consolidated financial statements for the 2022 financial year
+Consolidated income statement (IFRS) Consolidated statement of comprehensive income (IFRS) Consolidated balance sheet (IFRS) Consolidated cash flow statement (IFRS) Consolidated statement of changes in equity (IFRS) Notes to the consolidated financial statements